A webcomic from Clay, of Sexy Losers fame, which follows several characters struggling with depression or friends with depression.

 - Satellite Character: Used as a catch-all term for the non-depressed characters.

 - Suicide Dare: Happens to Character 11 in an online forum which leads to her actually committing suicide.
+Also appears as the page image for the trope.

 - Stepford Smiler: Very prevalent among the depressed characters, represented by a character holding a card with a large smile drawn on it over their mouth.
 Said large smile has become a sort of logo for the comic itself.